Serbs of Croatia: Overview

-Traditional elements of their identity are the Orthodox faith, Cyrillic script and military history, while modern elements are language and literature, civic, social and political values, concern for ethnic status and national organisation, and celebration of the Liberation of Yugoslavia.
+Traditional elements of their identity are the Serbian Orthodox faith, Cyrillic script and military history, while modern elements are language and literature, civic, social and political values, concern for ethnic status and national organisation, and celebration of the Liberation of Yugoslavia.

-According to the 2021 census there were 123,892 ethnic Serbs living in Croatia, 3.2% of the total population.
+According to the 2021 census, there were 123,892 ethnic Serbs living in Croatia, 3.2% of the total population.
 Their number was reduced by more than two-thirds in the aftermath of the 1991–95 War in Croatia as the 1991 pre-war census had reported 581,663 Serbs living in Croatia, 12.2% of the total population.